panubo/Dockerfiles/README.md

-## Volt Grid Dockerfiles
+## Panubo Dockerfiles

-Collection of Dockerfile by Volt Grid.
+Collection of Dockerfiles by Panubo.

-Find them on the Docker registry at https://hub.docker.com/u/voltgrid/
+Find them on the Docker registry at https://hub.docker.com/u/panubo/